openconfig/featureprofiles/feature/experimental/gribi/ate_tests/backup_nhg_action/README.md

 ## Topology

-*   Connect ATE port-1 to DUT port-1, ATE port-2 to DUT port-2, and ATE port-3
+*   Connect ATE port-1 to DUT port-1, ATE port-2 to DUT port-2, ATE port-3 to
-    to DUT port-3.
+    DUT port-3, and ATE port-4 to DUT port-4.
 *   Create a 3 non-default VRF:
     *   `VRF-A` that includes DUT port-1.
     *   `VRF-B` that includes no interface.